 Many of our bespoke clients first approach us having not experienced a bespoke jewellery design process before.
 We thought we would lift the lid and tell you more about how we make our gorgeous UK handmade gold jewellery.

-What is the concept?
 Normally the client has a fair idea of what they want in a jewellery design so it is a good starting point to brainstorm.
 We then focus on drawing up a list of likes and dislikes.
 Dislikes are just as important in a jewellery design as they keep the concept focused and it ensures us and the client that we are all on the same wavelength.
 If we are designing a range the idea normally wakes our creative director up in the middle of the night.
 Hence she keeps a notebook by the side of her bed.
 From the concept, what is the main feature you want to convey?
 As an example Origin 31’s Child's Play collection focused on toys, treats, and games that we all remember and love from our childhood, with pieces of fine jewellery that create a feeling, not just a look.